rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_secureapps.md

 * AssumeRoleWithSAML - Returns a set of temporary security credentials for federated users who are authenticated by an organization's existing identity system
 * AssumeRoleWithWebIdentity - Returns a set of temporary security credentials for federated users who are authenticated through a public IdP such as Login with Amazon, Google, Facebook, etc...
 * GetFederationToken - Returns a set of temporary security credentials for federated users.
-* GetSessionToken - Returns a set of temporary security credentials for existing IAM user.
+* GetSessionToken - Returns a set of temporary security credentials for existing IAM users.

 ### Authenticating with Amazon Cognito
-Cognito provides authentication, authorization and user management for your web and mobile applications
+Cognito provides authentication, authorization, and user management for your web and mobile applications
 * Authenticates user identities through external IdPs that support SAML, or OIDC, Social IdPs, and custom IdPs.
 * Provides temporary security credentials to access AWS resources and services